+Analog Board

-SPIRIT Phase 5 - Analog Board Computer and Electronics Engineering In this exercise you will assemble the analog controller board and interface it to your TekBotTM.
+In this lab you will assemble the analog controller board and interface it to your TekBotTM.
 Print out the schematic, silkscreen and the parts list for the analog controller board from the Blackboard site.

 Theory How does it work?

 When the robot bumps into an object one of the two switches, Figure 1, (right or left) closes shorting the capacitor to ground causing the ramp output signal to also go to ground, figure 2.
 Once the robot begins to reverse and the switch opens the capacitor begins to charge through the resistor from V+.
-The charging capacitor is used as a simple timer allowing the robot to react in
+The charging capacitor is used as a simple timer allowing the robot to react in a timed response.

-Analog Brain PCB

-Left Switch Ramp

-Generator

-Right Switch Ramp

-Generator

-Ramp

-VREF 1 VREF 4

-VREF 2 VREF 3

-a timed response.
 Each switch has a separate ramp generator so that the robot reacts differently depending on which switch is triggered.

 Figure 1.
 Block diagram of analog (brain) controller